JyotismoyKalita/DrugDetection-IITG/README.md

 Generating a combined Drug dataset.
 Total Drugs in combined Drug Dataset = **5901**

-The drugs from chembl and zinc were mixed shuffled and the dataset was saved to ``Dataset\positives\dataset.csv``
+The drugs from chembl and zinc were mixed shuffled and the dataset was saved to ``Dataset/positives/dataset.csv``

 #### Non-Drug Dataset

 Generating a combined Non-Drug Dataset.
 Total non-drugs in combined Non-drug dataset = **5902**

-The drugs from gdb and zinc were mixed shuffled and the dataset was saved to ``Dataset\negatives\dataset.csv``
+The drugs from gdb and zinc were mixed shuffled and the dataset was saved to ``Dataset/negatives/dataset.csv``

 #### Combined Dataset